intel/ocm/README.md

 # Operator Capability Manager (OCM)

-OCM checks operators support to run a Deep Learning model using OpenVINO on Intel Platflorms (CPU, GPU, MYRIAD and HDDL).
+OCM checks Op support to run a Deep Learning model using OpenVINO on Intel Platforms (CPU, GPU, MYRIAD and HDDL).
 Currently it supports only Tensorflow models.

 ## Build